 When measuring for a kilt, it’s important to remember that kilts are completely different to any men’s formalwear and just as the kilt itself is unique, so is the measuring process!
 We’ve put together a guide on how to measure for a kilt outfit to help you out.
 It's vital to ensure that somebody helps you with your kilt measuring process, to ensure accuracy.

 For an easy to follow self measurement video click here.

-The Waist Measurement should be taken at the level of the navel.
-Take a tight measurement.
-This is usually taken 2 inches higher than your hip bone or 2 inches higher from where your trousers are usually worn.
+Waist measurements should be taken at navel level and the measurement must be tight.
+This is usually taken 2 inches higher than your hip bone or higher from where your trousers are usually worn.

 When measuring your seat, first of all, ensure that your pockets are empty!
 Next, ensure that your feet are kept together.
 Initially, take a light measurement around the hips and then add 2” of excess.

 Length measurements must be taken from the navel to the top of the kneecap or mid-knee – whichever you require.
 It is also important that you remain standing upright and looking forward when this is being taken.
 Remember that kilts shouldn’t be worn too long!
 Please also provide your height and chest measurements and please keep in mind that your height is the most important measurement to have exact!

 When you’re taking a chest measurement, ensure that you take it across the widest or “fullest” part of the chest.
 This is usually under the arms and over shoulder blades.
 Your arms should be allowed to easily hang loosely at your sides whilst taking this measurement.

 When contacting MacGregor and MacDuff with your measurement details please also include your sleeve length (from the edge of the shoulder to the wrist or wherever you'd feel comfortable with), collar size and shoe size.